Published on January 9th, 2012 | by Sonya Kanelstrand3

 After the holidays come the leftovers.
 But even without big celebrations we sometimes get a bit over the limit with food and the way we store it.
 Did you know that apart from the artificial deodorizing agents you could employ some healthy and very inexpensive green remedies to get rid of fridge odor?
 First, try a natural air freshener for your kitchen, then get on with working on your fridge.

 You will be surprised to learn that all five options in my list are cheaper than you thought and you already have them in your kitchen, so why not try them next time you feel bad smell coming out of your fridge!

 Before taking the first step though, I would like to remind you to place your food correctly in the fridge and to avoid storing food in open containers, so that the smells don’t blend.
 Once the smells from different foods combine foul-smelling chemicals are produced due to the low temperatures inside the fridge.
 Regularly check the expiration dates of your stored food and compost it.

-- Make sure your fridge is clean.
+1. Make sure your fridge is clean.
 If not, turn it off, take everything out while it is defrosting, store the food on the balcony if it is cold enough outside, or in a cooler.
-Clean all the shelves and drawers with a thick paste of baking soda and water.
+Clean all the shelves and drawers with a thick paste of baking soda and water (here’s an article that will open in a new tab on how to make good natural cleaning recipes).
 Not only will you remove food stains but odor as well.

-- To freshen the smell of your fridge (with or without using the onion) you can also soak a piece of cotton wool in vanilla and leave inside for 12 hours which will produce a lovely fresh and clean aroma.
+5. To freshen the smell of your fridge you can also soak a piece of cotton wool in vanilla and leave inside for 12 hours which will produce a lovely fresh and clean aroma.

 [Woman holding her nose image via Shutterstock]